Leah Kellogg: Cricket career

 Kellogg made her county debut in 2009, for Derbyshire against Hampshire, taking 3/34 from 8 overs.
 She hit her maiden county half-century a season later, scoring 56 against Durham, as well as taking 13 wickets at an average of 16.84 in the County Championship.
 In 2013, Kellogg took 12 wickets in the County Championship, including her List A best bowling of 4/24, and hit her List A high score of 82, against Oxfordshire.
 In the Twenty20 Cup the same year, she was Derbyshire's leading wicket-taker, with 7 wickets at an average of 7.42.
 The following season, she took 11 wickets at an average of 18.90 in the County Championship, and achieved her Twenty20 high score, hitting 70* in a victory over Scotland.

 In 2016, Kellogg helped her side to promotion from Division 3 in both formats.
 In 2018, she became captain of Derbyshire in the Twenty20 Cup, and from 2019 she was captain in both formats, with her side finishing 2nd in Division 3A in the 2019 Women's County Championship.

 In 2020, Kellogg played for Lightning in the Rachael Heyhoe Flint Trophy.
 She appeared in two matches, taking 2 wickets at an average of 22.50.

 Football career

 Kellogg only took up football while at university, around the age of 20, and was initially an outfield player.
 Her manager at the university team was also manager of Long Eaton United; after being invited to train at Long Eaton, she began to play in goal.
 She signed for Derby County in the FA Women's National League North at the start of the 2018–19 season.
 In 2020, she rejoined Long Eaton United.
+She now plays for Sheffield FC in the FA Women’s National League North this being her 4th season with the club holding the number 1 shirt.